The following is Google Translate's best stab at translating the article from German.

 Windsurfers do better on the beach (not true back then, we got along pretty good.
 It was Diamond Head I was referring to in the interview… whatever).
 And it

-gave windsurfers there like Mike Waltze,who didn't like the spot
+gave windsurfers there like Mike Waltze the rash, who didn't like the spot

 becoming increasingly popular.
 But it could not be suppressed.

 How was it supposed in the times Milk and honey flowed and everyone

 During the early days – we are still talking about the early ones here

 80s - it was by no means easy.
 There was Robby Naish, he was the king.

 And then the rest came.
 I personally couldn't complain, I had with

 Back then, UP Sports was a good sponsor.
 In 1982 I asked my boss about money